Elder Sexual Abuse

 Why Does Elder Sexual Abuse Occur?

-Many cases of elder sexual abuse occur for the same reasons that it occurs in younger people – such as between strangers or acquaintances wherein a sexual predator criminally violates another person, or in an established relationship where one partner forces sexual activity upon another against their will.
+Many cases occur for the same reasons that it occurs in younger people.
+It happens between strangers or acquaintances wherein a sexual predator criminally violates another person, or in an established relationship where one partner forces sexual activity upon another against their will.
 However, some aspects of elder sexual abuse are unique.

 Vulnerable Population is Targeted

-Many victims can have dementia or other conditions that render them both vulnerable and unable to communicate that they have been sexually assaulted, which may be a reason they are targeted in the first place.
+Many victims can have dementia or other conditions that render them vulnerable.
+They are unable to communicate that they have been sexually assaulted.
+This may be a reason they are targeted in the first place.

 Conditions That Can Result in Hypersexuality

-Another unique aspect of elder sexual abuse are situations in which patients with Alzheimer’s Disease or related dementias develop heightened sexual urges because of their disease.
+Another unique aspect of the sexual abuse of elders are situations in which patients with Alzheimer’s Disease or related dementias develop heightened sexual urges because of their disease.
 In community settings this can be extremely distressing to an older spouse who is trying to care for such a patient.

 Patient to Patient Abuse

-In nursing homes and other institutional settings, this can lead to sexual assault by one resident on another because many patients with dementia are typically living close together.
+This occurs in nursing homes and other institutional settings.
+It can lead to sexual assault by one resident on another since many patients with dementia are typically living close together.

 We are Working to End Elder Sexual Abuse